markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 really important that you understand these reasons why you should carry on.

-1. You're going to have to do it sooner or later -- or never
+### You're going to have to do it sooner or later -- or never

 And sooner is much better that later.
 Why?
 Because of all those problems that you encounter when you start to deliver small amounts of software.
+Encountering those problems early is a good thing.
 You will get problems with the technology.
-You will get problems with environments, unheard of rules and regulations.
-You will get problems I haven't thought of, problems you haven't thought of.
+You will get problems with moving the software from one environment to another.
+You will start to hear of previously unheard-of rules and regulations.
+You will get problems I haven't thought of and problems you haven't thought of.
 There is no way around all of those problems.
 The only way to deal with them is to get through them.
 If you start to deliver something early, then you can deal with these problems in bite size pieces.
 If you put off dealing with these problems until later, you'll be forced to try to deal with them all at once.

-2. Working software teaches you things about the problem that you're solving.
+### Working software teaches you things about the problem that
+you're solving.

-Trying to do working software gives you enormous amounts of information about the environment in which you're working.
+Delivering working software gives you enormous amounts of information about the environment in which you're working.
 Putting working software in front of potential users teaches you about your users.
-But trying to get software onto live and like live environments also teaches you about your stakeholders.
+But trying to get software onto live and "like live" environments also teaches you about your stakeholders.
 Who values this project?
 How is it seen in the rest of the organisation?
 When you do stuff, you learn stuff.

-3. You create pull - or you don't.
+### You create "pull" -- or you don't

 Sometimes, when you put working software in the hands of users you get a response that you weren't expecting.
 "What the hell is this?
 This